ExvalDev/blueAnt/readme.md

 # BlueAnt Project

 ## Overview
-BlueAnt is a project designed to [provide a brief description of what your project does].
+BlueAnt is a project designed to display all projects relevant for the internal staff.
 This README will guide you through the steps to set up and run the project.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-- You have installed [required software, e.g., Python, Node.js, etc.]
+- You have installed [required software, e.g., PHP, etc.]
 - You have a [operating system] machine. (e.g., Windows/Linux/Mac)

 ## Installation